Matthew-Burfield/matthewburfield.com/content/blog/deploying-gatsby-to-github/index.md

 This is the branch that is going to hold all your source code.
 From this branch, we can run our deploy script, and push the built version of our app to the master branch.
+All of your development and writing blog posts etc will be done on this branch.

+The `master` branch will contain all the built app, but you don't need to change to the `master` branch, because the deploy script will deploy to the `master` branch for us.
+You can do this using npm or yarn:

 Using npm:
 ```
 npm run deploy